 She had been talking to the hosting support.
 An agent attended to the chat in 25 minutes and escalated the issue to the security team.
 The security team mailed her asking for more information and put the ticket into pending.

 It had been hours and she wanted professional intervention.
 I took over, chatted with the support, they did a malware scan, found nothing and closed the ticket as resolved.

 This wasn’t just some “yet another cheap hosting company”.
 They are in the list of the most respectable and trusted hosting providers.

 Well if that’s all that the hosting support can do, then matters need to be taken into your own hands.
-Let’s begin:
+Let’s begin with WordPress malware removal:

 - Before you begin, you must have the most important skill: patience.

 - Read some.
 Here’s the first one you should read about WordPress infection.

 - Decide if you want to do it yourself of you want to hire someone.
 Regardless of what others will tell you, most malware cleanups recur within no time without raising any red-flags.
 Prepare to be thorough and keep a close watch.

 Symptoms of Malware on a WordPress Website